ivaan1992/Villa-Iluminada/README.md

 I worked pretty harder.

-This was the template I choosed:
-This is the <a href=https://www.behance.net/gallery/29845175/CC-Global-Summit-2015>template</a> that I should use for making this project
+This is the <a href=https://www.behance.net/gallery/29845175/CC-Global-Summit-2015>template</a> that I should use for making this project.
+Original design idea by Cindy Shin in Behance.

 <b><h3>MOBILE VERSION</h3></b> 📱